 Professionally, my background is originally in education, so I used to write my own curricula for my students, and I’ve been impressed with what I find the MongoDB enablement and Learning & Development teams generating.

 AB: What content have you and will you create?
 What is the purpose of this content?
 How is it leveraged?

-GP: Among many other roles, the EMT is a content-generating team, so we’re constantly working on creating something new, or collaborating with other teams to create new content.
+GP: Among many other roles, the IST is a content-generating team, so we’re constantly working on creating something new, or collaborating with other teams to create new content.
 As of today, I’ve been with MongoDB for four months, and in that short time, I’ve been able to generate a lot of interesting, challenging pieces.
 Each project I’m given is a chance to dive deeper into that subject and expand my understanding of it — like data science or fintech, for example.